nic-dgl103/Exercise-4---Styling-Images-and-Text/README.md

 ### Step 3: Add some images
 * Add a logo
-  * Add the provided logo image into the header element.
+  * Add the provided logo image (in the images folder) to the header element.
 Notice that the logo is a PNG file, this is an appropriate file type for logos with transparent backgrounds.
     * Make the image width 300 pixels using HTML.
 * Add an editorial image
   * Download a royalty-free image from this website: https://unsplash.com/.
 Add the image as an editorial image at the bottom of the page, after the section element.
 The image must be an appropriate file type and it must be optimized - see your weekly reading for tips on how to optimize an image.